Looking to Transfer? Personalized Education Starts Here!

 Your balance can be viewed on your MySCC Portal account along with financial aid rewards.

-Once tuition and fees are paid, obtain your parking decal at the Business Office, purchase books for classes at The Book Inn.
+Once tuition and fees are paid, obtain your parking decal at the Business Office.

-Buy Books: Visit the Book Inn, the SCC bookstore on the Central Campus with your schedule to buy books.
+Visit the Book Inn, the SCC bookstore on the Giles Campus, with your schedule to buy books.

 Register your car for a free parking decal at the SCC Business Office.